iirfanansarii/NodeJS-Practise/README.md

 # createReadStream Method-1
-here i have used toString method to read buffer into actual data form
+here i have used toString method to read stream in actual data form